aaronhuggins/jsvfs/README.md

 # JavaScript Virtual File System

-A library `jsvfs` and a set of modules for creating an in-memory (hence "virtual") representation of a file system and adapting that system to different back-end persistent stores.
+A library `@jsvfs/core` and a set of modules for creating an in-memory (hence "virtual") representation of a file system and adapting that system to different back-end persistent stores.

 ## Why